 Analytical procedures should be evaluated by analyzing reagent or method blanks, surrogates, MS/MSDs, BS/BSDs, and laboratory duplicates, as appropriate for each method.
-The laboratory QA/QC samples and frequency of analysis to be completed should be documented in the cited EPA or other accepted test methodologies.
-At a minimum, the laboratory should analyze laboratory blanks, MS/MSDs, BS/BSDs, and laboratory duplicates at a frequency of one in twenty for all batch runs requiring EPA test methods and at a frequency of one in ten for non-EPA test methods or as required by the governing methodology.
+The laboratory QA/QC samples and frequency of analysis to be completed should be documented in the cited EPA or DOE test methodologies.
+At a minimum, the laboratory should analyze laboratory blanks, MS/MSDs, BS/BSDs, and laboratory duplicates at a frequency of one in twenty for all batch runs requiring EPA test methods and at a frequency of one in ten for non-EPA test methods.
 Laboratory batch QA/QC samples should be specific to the project.